"The ultimate responsibility for the

 Girl Scouts of the United States of America

 The Democratic Process is a central tenet of Girl Scouting.
 We achieve it for girls by making our activities girl-planned and girl-led to the fullest extent possible.
 For older girls and adults we currently have a Delegate Assembly of elected representatives who meet annually to elect board members and officers and approve bylaws changes.
 We also hold Fall Forums and meet in Area Associations twice a year to elect area leaders and delegates, conduct area-related business, and hear reports from and send comments to our board.

 Girl Scouts of Kentuckiana is governed by a Board of Directors, which provides strategic leadership, advocacy, decision-making, policy development and oversight.
 Board members are elected by the council’s corporate membership.
 Although board members are elected as individuals, the Board of Directors functions as one body in deliberating and make policy level decision.

 Board Meeting are held at the Louisville PLC at 5:00 p.m.
-EST on the following dates:
+EST.